What do you do when you can't get your checkbook to balance?

 - Write this starting balance in your brand new, clean register.

 Now, the big thing is to keep it from happening again.
 (My girlfriend never would do it, every couple months she'd have me balance for her.)
-The best thing is to get a simple checkbook program - Microsoft MONEY is my favorite (and one that comes with many systems).
-Quicken is a good program with a bit more power; but with the extra power/features comes more commands and a higher learning curve.
+The best thing is to get a simple checkbook program.
+Quicken is a good program.

 USE the program.
 Your starting balance is the balance on your last statement (used in step one above).
 Your first entries are all the items (checks and deposits) you used in steps 2 and 3.